kanboard/python-api-client/README.rst

 This library is compatible with Python >= 3.5.

-Note: **Support for Python 2.7 has been dropped from version 1.1.0.**
+Note: **Support for Python 2.7 has been dropped since version 1.1.0.**

 Examples
 ========